Sumit-geek/accounts/README.md

 - Build the application image using "docker build -t anz/accounts ." and spin up the container using "docker run -p 8080:8080 anz/accounts"

 ### Application APIs
-After running the application, APIs documentation can be access using below URLs
+After running the application, APIs documentation can be accessed using below URLs
 - http://localhost:8080/v2/api-docs
 - http://localhost:8080/swagger-ui/#